 Under the new rule, the Speaker of the House may request equity impact statements for up to five proposed public bills annually, and the Rhode Island Black, Latino, Indigenous, Asian American and Pacific Islander (RIBLIA) Caucus may also request equity impact statements for up to five proposed public bills each year.
 The requests must identify which categories should be considered, and the equity impact statements must address those categories but are not limited to them.

-The Legislative Council, in coordination with the Rhode Island Commission on Prejudice & Bias, institutions of higher education, and relevant state agencies, will prepare the requested equity impact statements.
-These statements will be attached to public bills and deemed public records under the provisions of chapter 2 of title 38 ("access to public records").
+The Legislative Council, in coordination with the Rhode Island Commission on Prejudice & Bias, institutions of higher education, and relevant state agencies, shall prepare the requested equity impact statements.
+The Legislative Council will attach completed equity impact statements to public bills, and these statements shall be deemed public records.
 Additionally, equity impact statements must be made available at least one week prior to any hearing on the public bill and to the public at least one week prior to any committee vote on the public bill under consideration.